biobakery/humann/doc/UserManual.md

 #### Download the ChocoPhlAn database ####

-Download the ChocoPhlAn database providing $INSTALL_LOCATION as the location to install the database.
+Download the ChocoPhlAn database providing $INSTALL_LOCATION as the location to install the database (approximate size = 5.6 GB).

 `` $ humann2_databases --download chocophlan full $INSTALL_LOCATION ``